Zyad-Ayad/SFML-Game/README.md

 Read "Readme.txt" file to know how to run the code &amp; build your own map!

-Note : this is source code, so there is not exe files. you have to use "codeblocks" to run this code
+Note : this is source code, so there is no any exe files. you have to use "codeblocks" to run this code